Ten tips to be sure you have been prescribed the right antidepressant?

 - If you are concerned about weight gain, the Selective Serotonin Reuptake Inhibitor (SSRI) family, the Tricyclic Antidepressant Family TCA), and some other antidepressants like mirtazapine (Remeron) can cause weight gain.
 I find escitalopram (Lexapro) weight neutral, that is, most of my patients do not gain weight with it although it is an SSRI.

 - Sexual side effects like poor libido or trouble obtaining or maintaining an erection can occur with TCAs and SSRIs

-- If you are good at remembring to take your pills daily, great.
-If not, I would avoid venlafexine (Effexor XR) which is broken down quickly in the body and leave you in an uncomfortable withdrawal if not taken at the same time daily.
+- If you are good at remembering to take your pills daily, great.
+If not, I would avoid venlafaxine (Effexor XR) which is broken down quickly in the body and leave you in an uncomfortable withdrawal if not taken at the same time daily.

 - If you have had side effects from one family of antidepressants, good chance you will have them from all medicines in that family so consider switching to a different family.

 - If your mood can be managed without a daily medicine, for example, talk therapy why not go for that first?

 - If you are on other mental health medicines, double-check there is no interaction between them.
 Most medicine labels may read do not take your antidepressant with alcohol–this is a common question. textbook answer is ideally don’t drink while on mental health medicines as they can confuse the diagnosis or medicines effect, especially if you like your medicines with a mimosa every morning.

 - If you have failed the older families of medicines, try some newer antidepressants like vilazodone (Vybrid), Vortioxetine (Trintellix), or levomilnacipran (Fetzima).